ooshyun/ooshyun.github.io/_posts/cs224n/2021-09-27-CS224N-W4-Machine-Translation-Sequence-to-Sequence-And-Attention.md

     \end{cases}
 $$

 At test time, one can similarly predict target word out of a selected subset, called *candidate list*, of the entire vocabulary. <span style="background-color: #FCF3CF">The challenge is that the correct target word is unknown and we have to "guess" what the target word might be.</span> In the paper, the authors proposed to construct a candidate list for each source sentence using K most frequent words (based on unigram probability) and K’ likely target words for each source word in the sentence.
-In Figure 8), an example is shown with *K*′ = 3 and the candidate list consists of all the words in purple boxes.
+In below Figure, an example is shown with *K*′ = 3 and the candidate list consists of all the words in purple boxes.
 In practice, one can choose the following values: *K* = 15*k*, 30*k*, 50*k* and *K*′ = 10, 20.

 <p>
     <img src="/assets/images/post/cs224n/w4/nmt/nmt-candidate-list.png" width="150" height="250" class="projects__article__img__center">